welcome

 books etc

-Many of the books that I have been involved with have been digitized and are available online.
+Many of the books that I have been involved with have been digitised and are available online.
 In the books section, you can click through to them.
-Also, you will find new epub (kobo etc.) and mobi (kindle) versions of the following texts from the 1980’s and 1990’s:
+Another early book has also just been digitised:

 Organise!
 A guide to practical politics for youth groups and community groups.
 This book dates back to a developmental project funded by the Department of Education and Science (1988-1981).
 Creators not Consumers was also a product of this project.
 Download: Organise!-pdf version-compressed (A4 print).
 A word of warning – the file has been compressed as it was huge.
 As a result, there is some very occasional fuzziness in the text.

-The two London walks featured here use Charles Booth’s famous poverty maps (1898-9), which, thanks to the London School of Economics, can be viewed and compared to a contemporary street map.
+Walks: The two London walks featured here use Charles Booth’s famous poverty maps (1898-9), which, thanks to the London School of Economics, can be viewed and compared to a contemporary street map.
 They also draw on local knowledge – I have lived in both areas.
 Directions and discussion of the various places to look out for can also be accessed.
 One Walk explores informal education.
 It is based around The Strand, Covent Garden, Trafalgar Square, Soho and Oxford Street.
 The other focuses on social action.
 Starting close to Tower Bridge, it follows the River Thames eastwards to Rotherhithe.
 You can walk them for real or virtually.

 Click for further details.